mwaseem75/ResultVerification/README.md

 ﻿# quickstarts-hl7

-A stand-alone HL7 sample app built on InterSystems IRIS for Health and Docker
+A stand-alone HL7 sample app built on InterSystems IRIS for Health and Docker.
+Recommended for use with: https://learning.intersystems.com/course/view.php?name=HL7%20QS

 Repo includes:
 * Dockerfile, docker-compose.yml, and Installer.cls to create container with HL7QS.Production in INTEROP namespace